LinklyCo/EFTClient.IPInterface.Java/README.md

 --------------I've changed EFT classes up to GetLastTransaction, changing access modifiers to package-private or private where IntelliJ recommends.--------------

---------------If this fucks up when trying to import to a new project then this note is to let me know where to do the reverting to everything public.--------------

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: